 Geofencing is both a tactic for building mobile audiences as well as a campaign strategy.
-As a tactic, geofencing refers to drawing a perimeter around location or a point of interest, either as an exact polygon or a radius from the center point of the location.
+As a tactic, geofencing refers to drawing a perimeter around a location or a point of interest, either as an exact polygon or a radius from the center point of the location.
 As a campaign strategy, mobile geofencing means taking the devices that visit this area and converting them into an audience, in order to serve them real-time ads and content.
 This is also known as geofencing advertising or mobile geofencing.

 Geotargeting refers to creating audiences based upon matched historical visits to real-world locations and points-of-interest with mobile location data.
 Marketers create audiences and deliver ads and content based upon the locations most relevant to their campaigns.
 Here’s another great take on explaining geotargeting.

-Proximity marketing is a more granular form of location based marketing.
-While location based marketing mainly deals with geofenced points of interest, proximity marketing is for highly targeted zones, usually through the use of beacons or NFC technology that triggers ad delivery.
+Proximity marketing is a more granular form of location-based marketing.
+While location-based marketing mainly deals with geofenced points of interest, proximity marketing is for highly targeted zones, usually through the use of beacons or NFC technology that triggers ad delivery.

 Point of Interest (POI)